transentis/bptk_py/README.md

 ## Package dependencies
-If for any reason, you want to install the requirements manually or want to know why we need the packages, here comes the list.
+If for any reason, you want to install the requirements manually or need to know why we need the packages, here comes the list.

 If you observe malfunctions in the framework and believe the reason may be incompatibilities with newer versions of the packages, please inform us.